 The TV’s screen contains a glossy finish and features Samsung’s Ultra Clear Panel technology which enhances contrast and reduces reflection.
 The screen is illuminated with edge-lit LED backlighting.

 I was surprised to see that the back of the display contained a glossy black surface instead of the usual matt gray/black finish.
 This gives the set a move high-end look in my opinion.
 However, this updated look will most likely go unnoticed since most installations of this TV will either be wall-mounted or sitting on a cabinet with its back panel close to a wall.

 The design of the stand (feet) on the 8 Series is not of the traditional “Y” or “T” shape center-mounted design that Samsung typically uses on its higher-end models; instead, these models have what Samsung calls a “Branch Shape” stand.
 This design uses two separate feet that are mounted at the bottom and ends of the display panel.

 This new design provides very good stability for the display panel, as I discovered when I gently rocked the TV back and forth from the top edge.
 This greatly reduces the chance of any accidental TV tip-overs.

 Remote Control – The Smart Touch remote has been redesigned for 2016.
 Its size is still very compact and fits comfortably in my hand.
 Its keypad layout has changed, yet still contains a minimal amount of buttons.
 In general, I found the remote easy to use and was able to access the TV’s menus’ without any issues.

 However, I do have a gripe about the remote’s functionality – when using the “Volume” or “Channel” buttons, you have to use an upward or downward push motion to change either of these two functions.
 Initially, I found this to be a bit awkward during use and definitely would have preferred the typical button press to control these functions.

-The remote features voice control using its built-in microphone and allows your voice to control certain functions of the TV such as turning the TV on and off, navigating menus and to access your favorite smart TV content.
+The remote features voice control using its built-in microphone and allows your voice to control certain functions of the TV such as turning the TV on and off, navigating menus, and accessing your favorite smart TV content.